The cliffs of east Devon

 From the car park take the flinty track through the gate and onto the footpath signposted 'Weston Mouth'.
 As the track descends and the sea comes into view bear left on a permissive path under trees, and follow this to meet the coast path on Weston Cliff.

 Turn left on the coast path.
-Keep ahead with the sea to your right and then go through two kissing gates on Coxe's Cliff; after the second kissing gate the path runs inland via a deep combe towards a kissing gate in the top left corner of the field.
+Pass Point 8 and go through two kissing gates on Coxe’s Cliff; after the second kissing gate the path runs inland via a deep combe towards a kissing gate in the top left corner of the field.
 Keep round the right edge of the next field and through a kissing gate on to grassland above Littlecombe Shoot.

 At the footpath turn half left to Berry Barton.
 Aim for a broad gap in the bank ahead, keep ahead to a gate and kissing gate in the top corner of the next field, then turn left down the track to join the lane at Berry Barton.

 Turn right down the lane to The Fountain Head pub.
-Turn right again down the valley, passing groups of thatched cottages and St Winifred's Church (right).
-Continue downhill past the post office and The Forge to St Branoc's Well and the village hall.
+Turn right again down the valley, passing groups of thatched cottages and St Winifred’s Church (right).
+Continue downhill past The Forge to the village hall and St Branoc’s Well on the left.

 Turn immediately right through a kissing gate to join coast path signs uphill beneath the coastguard cottages (now a private house).
 Go through an open gateway and left uphill to a kissing gate.
 Keep left up steps, then ignore all paths to left and right until, after two kissing gates and 0.5 miles (800m), a signpost points left between old quarry workings towards the cliffs.